-The Group's investment in CHEO Technology JV ("Koryolink"), a foreign associate accounted for under the equity method, is carried at \$39 million in the consolidated statement of financial position as at 31 December 2021 under the caption "Equity-accounted investees".
-A share of profit of \$27 million and a corresponding impairment of the share of profit for the same amount was booked in the consolidated statement of profit and loss and other comprehensive income for the financial year then ended.
+The Group's investment in CHEO Technology JV ("Koryolink"), a foreign associate accounted for under the equity method, is carried at \$25 million in the consolidated statement of financial position as at 31 December 2022 under the caption "Equity-accounted investees".
+A share of profit of \$21 million and a corresponding impairment of the share of profit for the same amount was booked in the consolidated statement of profit and loss and other comprehensive income for the financial year then ended.
 Considering that Koryolink is operating under an international ban and financial restrictions imposed by the international community on North Korea, which lead to difficulties in transferring profits abroad and repatriating the funds outside of North Korea, the share of profit is fully impaired after recognition as it represents the Board of Directors' best estimate of Koryolink's recoverable amount.
-In addition, the Group has restricted cash in North Korean banks for a total net book amount of \$3.6 million which is impacted by the same international ban and financial restrictions and face the same difficulties as described above.

-We were unable to obtain sufficient appropriate audit evidence about the recoverable amount of the Group's investment in Koryolink as at 31 December 2021, the latter's share of profit and corresponding impairment of share of profit accounted for in the Group's consolidated statement of profit and loss and other comprehensive income, the respective disclosures as required by IAS 28 Investments in associates and joint ventures as well as the recoverable amount of the Group's restricted cash in North Korean banks because we were not provided with documentation to support the recoverable amount of the Group's investment in Koryolink and the restricted cash in North Korean banks.
+We were unable to obtain sufficient appropriate audit evidence about the recoverable amount of the Group's investment in Koryolink as at 31 December 2022, the latter's share of profit and corresponding impairment of share of profit accounted for in the Group's consolidated statement of profit and loss and other comprehensive income, the respective disclosures as required by IAS 28 Investments in associates and joint ventures because we were not provided with documentation to support the recoverable amount of the Group's investment in Koryolink.

-On 26 April 2023, we issued a qualified opinion on the consolidated financial statements of the Group for the financial year ended 31 December 2020 for the above-mentioned reasons.
+On 29 October 2024, we issued a qualified opinion on the consolidated financial statements of the Group for the financial year ended 31 December 2021 for the above-mentioned reason.